avimehenwal/mydocs/content/lifestyle/innerengineering.md

   * climbing a mountain - breath deep and fast
 * set an example to live life beyonf limitations
 * one person will be the doer and the other person will watch the experience of what the “doer” is doing.
+* Keep your body safe, its useful to me
+* Focus and attention, try to do everything with attention and consciousness
+* Karma (4 layers of karma), prabhda, mukhti, moksha
+  * Karma is not reward, punishment system.
+Its a memory based system.
+Yes it could be rewritten
+* do not encourage titillation

 ::: tip Life
 No desire, no Life